Golden Years came about thanks to a dream Shirley Thomas had about opening a rescue for senior malamutes. Carol was working for

 because she just couldn't adjust to living in a home.
 Shirley learned about Sheila and offered to take her in.
 Carol learned where Sheila

-up and maintain a website.
+help set up and maintain a website.
 Oh what a journey these two women ended up on!

 From five outdoor kennels, to nine, to a huge 10 kennel indoor outdoor kennel built from scratch, to big pet expos and small, good

-times and rough stretches, hundred of fundraisers, etc. Golden Years placed over 180 dogs from 2000 to 2021.
+times and rough stretches, hundred of fundraisers, etc. Golden Years placed over 190 dogs from 2000 to 2021.
 The women weren't

 getting any younger and Shirley developed some major health issues in 2019.
 They decided to change the mission up a bit and focus on breed education, assisting owners who needed to rehome their malamutes, working on referrals and to stop taking in new dogs.
-Golden Years stands behind all of their dogs they place so if one needed a new home they would be taken back no questions but would have to find a foster home or be kenneled until a new home could be found.
+Golden Years stands behind all of their dogs they placed so if one we placed needed a new home they would be taken back no questions but would have to find a foster home or be kenneled until a new home could be found.

 another malamute rescue in 1999 and was asked to confirm the breed of malamutes that had just been pulled from a horrendous